r8w9a5k/dribbbleBOT/README.md

 4. Paste in browser's console (in Chrome hotkey is F12)
 5. Press enter

-# dribbbleBOT gives a like and then move to the next shot.
+dribbbleBOT gives a like and then move to the next shot.
 This process is repeated infinitely.

-# Added new feature - if dribbbleBOT or you manually already liked current shot, it goes to the next shot.
+Added new feature - if dribbbleBOT or you already liked current shot, it goes to the next shot.